 - Thousands of dietitians use MRT/LEAP for their patients and report an average 70% symptom improvement in the first 2 weeks (including me)!
 Patients often return to more “normal” diets within 3-6 months without symptoms.

 - Oxford Biomedical, is a CLIA-accredited lab, which must pass quality control measures biannually (nowleap.com).

 - The MRT comes with easy-to-read, color-coded results that make it easy to see which foods and chemicals are a problem.

 Disadvantages of MRT are:

 - It is more expensive than most IgG tests ($695 if ordered directly from Oxford Laboratories), but less expensive than the ALCAT test.

 - There is no peer-reviewed research at this time, but studies will soon be published!

 Patients who order through a functional dietitian who is trained as a Certified LEAP Therapist (CLT) see an average 70% improvement in symptoms in the first 2 weeks.
 Those who order a test without the support of a CLT don’t have as much success.
 I HIGHLY recommend the extra expense of hiring a CLT.
 It’s priceless.

-The LEAP diet is a personalized anti-inflammatory diet created for you based off of your MRT results.
+The LEAP diet is a personalized anti-inflammatory diet created for you based on your MRT results.
 Your CLT can help you apply the LEAP diet, and recommend other nutrition therapies and supplements to get the maximum healing for your efforts.